kapawlak/temp_lab_host/Courses/6/Common/FAQ.md

 #  Who do I contact for help...
 ## ...completing the lab?
+If you are struggling to complete the Prelab, please reach out to your TA or visit their office hours for additional guidance.
+You can also visit the PSR and ask questions to any TA teaching this course.
+As a reminder, the Prelab section of experiments are meant to give you practice solving problems and setting up data collection without time pressure.
+You must complete the Prelab prior to coming to lab

+If you are struggling to complete the experimental portion of lab, and are having issues with equipment and setup, please seek out help from the TA in your section.

+If you are struggling to complete some analysis questions after the experimental portion of the lab, skip the question and come back to it if possible.
+After giving it a fresh look, ask your TA for guidence.

+Generally, we recommend doing independent research on topics that you may find confusing in this manual.
+Not every person will like or understand the way things are written in this manual.
+This is true for all books, manuals and courses.
+It is always a good idea to venture out and find something that *does* make sense to you, personally.

 ## ...turning in my assignment?
+Assignments are due by the end of lab section, so if you having trouble submitting your report, please flag down your TA for assistance.
+If, for some reason, you are submitting a lab report remotely, please email your TA about the submission.
+If you are near the turn-in deadline, please email a copy of your report to the TA to ensure that it is not marked late.

 ## ...reporting issues in the manual?
+The manual is written and maintained by the Instructional Lab Group at UCSB.
+If you find any issues in the manual, please email Dr. Pawlak from the "Get Help" menu.
+It will likely be fixed by the end of the day, if not within minutes.

+We wanted to move the manual to an online format to eliminate the costly and wasteful paper manuals that are traditional.
+Online manuals have the benefit of having interactive simulations, videos and .gifs too.
+Because of this, the manual for the 6-Series has been completely rewritten for the Fall 2021 quarter — it likely contains some typos.
+We want to know about these typos.

 ## ...reguarding extenuating circimstances?

+If you are facing extenuating circumstances that are preventing you from completing your PreLab or attending your lab section, you must let your TA know **prior to the start of lab**, and ideally ASAP.
+The further in advance they know about the issue, the more likely they are to grant an extension.
+This rule does not hold if you have a doctor's note or other documentation for emergencies.

+If your circumstance is something you don't feel comfortable sharing with the TA, please send an email to the Instructor or Coordinator of this course directly.

+## Requesting Accommodations
+If you are a member of [DSP](https://dsp.ext-prod.sa.ucsb.edu/), please contact the Instructor of the course about your situation during the **first week of class**, or have [DSP](https://dsp.ext-prod.sa.ucsb.edu/) forward your accommodations letter.
+If you require accommodations but are not a member of [DSP](https://dsp.ext-prod.sa.ucsb.edu/), please contact them for your intake meeting.
+We cannot provide accommodations (including extensions, rescheduling, additional time) without explicit instruction and permission from DSP.

 ## ...reporting innappropriate behavior ?
+If you are a victim of or witness to any inappropriate behavior, please report it to Either the Instructor or Coordinator of the course **immediately**.
+This includes:
+- sexual harassment, assault, rape
+- dangerous behavior & misuse of equipment
+- derogatory comments and hate speech
+- entering the lab under the influence of alcohol or drugs
+- bullying and hazing

 # Tables and Graphs
 ## Q: How do I receive full credit on a table in my lab report?